garethdn/hmhtest/README.md

 * Copy dependencies from bower_components to a dist folder
 * Add option to change sort order (asc / desc)
 * Add option to reset search
-* Expand search to look for more than just title
+* <del>Expand search to look for more than just title</del>
+* Expand search to look text in Standards